 Arrhythmia Treatment

-Duke's electrophysiologists use the latest medical advances to personalize arrhythmia treatment, including treatment for the most common arrhythmia -- atrial fibrillation (Afib) -- as well as ventricular tachycardia.
-Our heart specialists prescribe medication, perform cardiac ablation, implant pacemakers, and recommend other cardiac devices to help you manage your symptoms and return your heart to a normal rhythm.
-Effective arrhythmia treatment lowers your risk of heart failure and stroke so you can lead a more active life.
+Duke electrophysiologists use the latest medical advances to personalize your treatment for arrhythmia -- abnormal heart rhythms, including atrial fibrillation (Afib), ventricular tachycardia, and others.
+We develop an individualized treatment plan to manage or eliminate your symptoms, improve your heart function, and maintain your heart’s normal rhythm.
+Effective arrhythmia treatment lowers your risk of complications so you can live a healthy, more active life.

 Matching Results